tyguprivate/nancybackup/README.md

 ./make.sh

-# TO GET TOY PROBLEM
+# TO GET TOY PROBLEMS

 I would suggest clone Andrew's git repo to your local and move what you need to your relevent local dir